EA31337/EA31337-indicators-common/Oscillator/README.md

 should be employed alongside other tools and analysis techniques to enhance accuracy and confirm signals.

+## Commodity Channel Index (CCI)

+The Commodity Channel Index (CCI) is a versatile technical indicator that measures the current price level relative to its average over a specified period of time.
+It was developed by Donald Lambert in the late 1970s as a tool for identifying cyclical trends and overbought or oversold conditions in the market.

+The CCI is calculated using the following steps:

+1. Calculate the typical price, which is the average of the high, low, and closing prices.

+2. Calculate the simple moving average (SMA) of the typical price over a specified period.

+3. Calculate the mean deviation, which measures the average difference between each typical price and the SMA.

+4. Divide the difference between the typical price and the SMA by a constant multiple of the mean deviation to normalize the indicator.

+The resulting CCI value fluctuates above and below a zero line.
+Positive values indicate that the price is above the average, suggesting bullish conditions, while negative values indicate that the price is below the average, suggesting bearish conditions.

+Traders primarily use the CCI to identify overbought and oversold conditions in the market.
+When the CCI moves above a certain threshold (e.g., +100), it suggests that the market is overbought and may be due for a reversal or correction.
+Conversely, when the CCI drops below a threshold (e.g., -100), it indicates that the market is oversold and may be ripe for a bounce or potential upward move.

+Additionally, the CCI can help traders spot divergences between the indicator and price action.
+Bullish divergences occur when the price makes lower lows, but the CCI forms higher lows, indicating potential upward momentum.
+Bearish divergences occur when the price makes higher highs, but the CCI forms lower highs, suggesting potential downward pressure.

+It's important to note that the CCI is not a standalone indicator and should be used in conjunction with other technical analysis tools and indicators to confirm signals.
+Traders often combine the CCI with trend lines, support and resistance levels, or other oscillators to enhance its effectiveness.

+In summary, the Commodity Channel Index (CCI) is a technical indicator that measures the current price level relative to its average over a specified period.
+It helps identify overbought and oversold conditions in the market and can indicate potential reversals or corrections.
+Traders use the CCI in conjunction with other tools to make more informed trading decisions.

 ## MACD (Moving Average Convergence Divergence) indicator

 MACD measures the relationship between two moving averages